 You will meet a member of the research team at your hospital, who will be able to answer any questions you may have.
-If he/she is eligible and willing to participate in the study, he/she will be given a unique study number; we will collect information regarding his/her health status, memory and thinking (cognition), and quality of life.
-We will take a small blood sample from him/her (equivalent to one teaspoonful or 5-10 millilitres of blood).
-He/she will either have an MRI scan of the brain, or we will use the results of an MRI or CT scan he/she has previously had.
+If he/she is eligible and willing to participate in the study, we will collect information regarding his/her health status, memory and thinking (cognition), and quality of life.
+We will take a small blood sample from him/her (equivalent to one teaspoonful or 5-10 millilitres of blood), and he/she will have an MRI scan of the brain.
 The local team will send all of this information, and his/her blood sample, to our PROHIBIT-ICH study co-ordinator at UCL.
-No identifiable information will be stored, only year of birth will be used and stored on a secure server called sealed envelope.
-Your local team will send all of this information, and blood sample, to our PROHIBIT-ICH study coordinator at UCL.
-Only the team in UCL (co-ordinating site) and the team in University of Oxford (device co-ordinating site) will use the information collected and have access to your medical records in this study to facilitate blood pressure treatment recommendations and for analysis.